joostdecock/site/_posts/2017-09-09-freesewing-from-scratch.md

 > Obviously, the username is *joost* in this case, but you can pick whatever.
 {:.comment}

 We've added the regular user `joost`.
-You will be prompted for a password, make it hard to guess.
+You will be prompted for a password, make it impossible to guess.

 Since we won't be logging in as root, our privileges will be limited.